whatisnuclear/website/recycling.md

 of the energy in their fuel.
 You could power the entire US electricity grid off of the energy in nuclear waste for almost 100 years ([details]({% link factoids.md %})).
 If you recycle the waste, the final waste that is left over decays to harmlessness within a few hundred years, rather than a million years as with standard (unrecycled) nuclear waste.
+However, recycling nuclear waste generally involves performing complex chemistry processes in a radiologically shielded area and can be rather expensive and also generate significant amounts of radioactive material in liquid form.

 This page explains how this interesting process is possible.

 ## Nuclear Transformations
 <img class="pull-right" src="/img/breeding.svg" title="An image of U-238 becoming Pu-239 via neutron absorption and two beta-decays." alt="An image of U-238 becoming Pu-239 via neutron absorption and two beta-decays."/>